Escape Rooms: The Bluechip Team Building Day Your Staff Will Invest in.

 Our entire office game kit, including the paper it’s printed on, costs less than a round of coffees.

 You can plan a whole year’s worth of team-building days, and still have funds left over for snacks!
+(And yes, you will need snacks!)

 But if you’ve ever been the recipient of a chorus of grumbles when team-building activity time came around, you know how hard it is to find games employees actually want to participate in.